Acorns App Makes it Easy to Save and Invest 2021 Acorns App Review: Is Acorns a Safe Way to Invest?

 Acorns Subscription Plans and Pricing

-The Personal plan offers a well-rounded (no pun intended) collection of features to help customers get the most out of Acorns.
-First, Personal customers will have the core product Acorns Invest, including round-ups, Earns offers, and more.
+The Bronze plan offers a well-rounded (no pun intended) collection of features to help customers get the most out of Acorns.
+First, Bronze customers will have the core product Acorns Invest, including round-ups, Earns offers, and more.
 Then, in addition to your Invest account, you’ll also have access to Acorns Later — the app’s IRA account option.
 According to the Acorns Later FAQ, “We’ll automatically select the right type of IRA for your lifestyle and goals, each offering distinct tax advantages and eligibility.”

 What happened to Lite?

 Previously, Acorns offered what they called the Lite plan.
 This featured the Acorns Invest account and little else.
 However, in summer 2021, Acorns discontinued this option.
-Thus, the minimum fee for the app jumped from $1 (which is what Lite previously cost) to $3 (which is what Personal costs).
-While this change is definitely disappointing for some, the Personal plan had already been more popular and does have a better mix of features.
+Thus, the minimum fee for the app jumped from $1 (which is what Lite previously cost) to $3 (which is what Bronze costs).
+While this change is definitely disappointing for some, the Bronze plan had already been more popular and does have a better mix of features.
 Still, those who wanted just the core functionality of “Acorns Classic” are now out of luck.

 My Experience with Acorns